stormqloud/kazoo-tgbbok/phones/readme.md

 ### Anybody that wants me to test their phones please send them in..

 #### The cost of phones is low enough that "broken" handsets should just be swapped out.
+#### Just because a handset supports SIP vs a proprietary protocol does not mean it provides a good user experience!

 * Yealink
    * 2600hz really like Yealink.